ethanvillalovoz/CPTS-322-Five-Guys-One-Chair/README.md

     Due Dates

-# Repository and Installation setup
+# Repository & Installation Setup

 - Modify/Install Visual Studio 2022.
 - When installing, install the ".NET Desktop Development" workload.
 This will add the required compononents needed to debug WPF applications.